 - A radiation oncologist: a doctor who treats cancer with radiation therapy

 Many other specialists might be part of your treatment team as well, including nurse practitioners, physician assistants, nurses, nutritionists, social workers, and other health professionals.
-See our document Health Professionals Associated With Cancer Care for more on this.
+See Health Professionals Associated With Cancer Care for more on this.

 It is important to discuss all of your treatment options, including their goals and possible side effects, with your doctors to help make the decision that best fits your needs.
 It’s also very important to ask questions if there is anything you’re not sure about.
 You can find some good questions to ask in “What should I ask my doctor about lymphoma of the skin?”

 If time allows, it is often a good idea to get a second opinion.
 A second opinion can provide more information and help you feel confident about the treatment plan you choose.